A q-analog of certain symmetric functions and one of its specializations: Relations between and

 \section{Relations between $\left[ p_{n}^{(r)}\right] $ and $p_{n}^{(r)}$}

-To prove Theorem 4.1 some reminders about the q-analogs of the Stirling numbers must be made.
-The ''classical'' Stirling numbers are well known (see for example [4, Chap.
+To prove Theorem 4.1, some reminders about the $q$-analogues of the Stirling numbers must be made.
+The classical Stirling numbers are well known (see, for example, [5, Chap.
 5]).
-For their q-analogs which are still the subject of research, reference is made to [5, 14].
-In [2, 3], Carlitz defined the q-Stirling numbers of the second kind, which we denote\ $S_{q}\left[ n,k \right] $, by the following identity (with our notations):
+For their $q$-analogues which are still the subject of research, references are made to [6, 15].
+In [3, 4], Carlitz defined the $q$-Stirling numbers of the second kind, which we denote\ $S_{q} \left[ n,k\right] $, by the following identity (with our notations):

 (the index $q$ is omitted if there is no ambiguity).
-And he got by inversion of $\left( 4.1\right) $
+By inverted $\left( 4.1\right) $, Carlitz obtained:

 as well as the recurrence relation